SUSE-Enceladus/csp-billing-adapter/examples/README.md

 reporting_interval:
     Sets the time in seconds when the csp-billing-adapter reports to the CSP API.
 The values the csp-billing-adapter reports are determined by a combination of the settings for `reporting_api_is_cumulative` and `billing_interval`.

-support_info_collection_cmd:
-    A command executed by the adapter to collect specific information that will be useful for support situations.

 usage_metrics: